microfleet/core/packages/core/docs/recipes/validation.md

 Let's create an action that responds to POST `http://localhost/todo/create` URL and validates Request Body using `todo.create` schema.

-First, you need to define a schema describing Request Body that accepted by your action:
+First, you need to define a schema describing Request Body that is accepted by your action:
 ```json
 // schemas/todo.create.json
 {